Movatterモバイル変換

 Blue Christmas (2017)

-The longest of Wells's three shorts,Blue Christmas is a period piece about a Scottish debt collector named Alec, in the late 1960s who goes to work on Christmas Eve instead of spending time with his wife and son, due in part to her worsening psychosis.
-It follows him around town, subjecting other families to displeasure at his presence, and collecting a television from one family.
-He eats dinner with one of the people he visits before going home late to see his wife trying to burn down the Christmas Tree with a lit cigarette while his son tries to physically hold her back.
-The son sees him come in and is angry with his father.
+The longest of Wells's three shorts,Blue Christmas is a period piece about Alec, a Scottish debt collector in the late 1960s who goes to work on Christmas Eve instead of spending time with his wife and son, due in part to her worsening psychosis.
+It follows him around town as he subjects other families to displeasure at his presence and collects a television from one family.
+He eats dinner with one of the people he visits before going home late to see his wife trying to burn down the Christmas tree with a lit cigarette while his son tries to restrain her.
+The son sees Alec come in and is angry with him.
 Alec steps in to intervene, comforting his wife and talking her out of her episode.
-She ends up dropping the cigarette onto the tree as her body relaxes, burning up the tree and the rest of the room.
+She drops the cigarette onto the tree as her body relaxes, burning up the tree and the rest of the room.
 The film's title is a reference to the songBlue Christmas.Elvis Presley's version is heard toward the end.
 The film features Jamie Robson andMichelle Duncan.[11]

 Other work